guillaumeaubert/App-GitHooks/README.md

 INSTALLATION
 ------------

-1. Install this distribution, with your preferred CPAN client:
+1. Install this distribution (with `cpanm` or your preferred CPAN client):

 		cpanm App::GitHooks

-2. Symlink your git hooks under .git/hooks to a file with the following content:

-		#!/usr/bin/env perl

-		use strict;
-		use warnings;

-		use App::GitHooks;

-		App::GitHooks->run(
-			name      => $0,
-			arguments => \@ARGV,
-		);

-	Adjust `/usr/bin/env perl` as needed, if that line is not a valid interpreter, your git actions will fail with `error: cannot run .git/hooks/[hook name]: No such file or directory`.

-3. Install the plugins you are interested in, with your prefered CPAN client.
+2. Install the plugins you are interested in (with `cpanm`or your prefered CPAN client), as `App::GitHooks` does not bundle them.
+See the list of plugins below, but for example:

+		cpanm App::GitHooks::Plugin::BlockNOCOMMIT
+		cpanm App::GitHooks::Plugin::DetectCommitNoVerify
+		...

+3. Go to the git repository for which you want to set up git hooks, and run:

+		githooks install

 4. Enjoy!